THANKSGIVING THROUGH CYBER MONDAY, ENJOY HEAVILY DISCOUNTED LESSONS @$50 per hour!!! (Schedule them now or for in the future.)

 In the past year, it has been performed live here and there, but I offer you the FIRST and ONLY commercially available recording of this short work.
 I recorded it on my personal Steinway D in Morgan Hall at Kennesaw University.
 It’s a single; only $.99 on iTunes.

-I’m currently finalizing an entire album of Schubert and Brahms to be released in April, but I thought I would go ahead and release this single.
+I’m currently finalizing an entire album of Schubert and Brahms to be released later this year, but I thought I would go ahead and release this single.

 Please enjoy!
 And purchase!
 And leave me a great review!

 Yes, even pianists can get in on the action.
 For this week only (November 26-Dec.
 2), I will offer Skype lessons at half-price. ($80 per hour is my normal rate.
 Half-price is $40 per hour.)

 Lessons would be purchased now and will be scheduled for a later date.
 Send me an email if you want to purchase one or more lessons.

 All you need is Skype installed on your computer/smartphone/device and a webcam.
 And a piano.